E4 (TV channel): Programming

+On 6 January 2025, American animated comedy series The Simpsons began airing on E4, after being broadcast on Channel 4 for 20 years since its debut in November 2004.

-As of 2022, the channel has moved many of its acquired US shows such as Harley Quinn, Batwoman, The Goldbergs, Zoey's Extraordinary Playlist and Duncanville out of peak and put them in a daytime or a late night slot to continue their seasons.
-In their place, the channel has decided to strip a number of reality and dating series such as Married At First Sight UK, which has brought in audiences of around 2 million people each night to the channel.
+The channel has also moved many of its acquired US shows such as Harley Quinn, Batwoman, The Goldbergs and Duncanville out of peak and put them in a daytime or a late night slot to continue their seasons.
+In their place, the channel has decided to strip a number of reality and dating series, with the channel's flagship programme being Married At First Sight UK, which has brought in audiences of around 2 million people each night to the channel, having moved from the flagship Channel 4.
 Married At First Sight UK is part of a franchise which also includes the imported Married at First Sight Australia and spin-off Married at First Sight UK: Afters with AJ Odudu.

+Even though E4 has decided to move a lot of its acquired US programmes to overnight slots, there are some notable exceptions, with Rick and Morty heavily promoted and shown in primetime, whilst repeats of The Big Bang Theory and new episodes of spin-off Young Sheldon are also shown in peak slots, while repeats of shows such as Brooklyn Nine-Nine and Modern Family fill up the daytime schedule.

 In November 2021, Channel Four Television Corp. revived GamesMaster after 23 years, with Sir Trevor McDonald taking on the title role from the original "Games Master", Sir Patrick Moore.
 It also revealed that another one of its former primetime imports, The 100, will end its run by having the final season put out by E4 each night around 3:25am from Saturday 27 November 2021.
 This came about after the initial plan to play the final season on 4Music – as had been promoted in on-air trails in the weeks prior – was scrapped when the Red Bee incident disrupted transmission of programming on 4Music for over a month.

-Even though E4 has decided to move a lot of its acquired US programmes to overnight slots, the channel is still broadcasting repeats of The Big Bang Theory alongside new episodes of Rick and Morty and Young Sheldon in primetime slots, while repeats of Mike and Molly and Brooklyn Nine-Nine fill up the daytime schedule.

 After hosting repeats of the weekly Channel 4 satire panel show 8 Out of 10 Cats with Jimmy Carr, Sean Lock and Jon Richardson for many years, the production was adapted to become a title which debuted new episodes on E4 in 2017 (as the parent channel focused on its spin-off ...Cats Does Countdown).
 The version on E4 dispensed with the topical news questioning of later Channel 4 series and went back to being a show about random statistics and opinion polls, with Jimmy Carr continuing as host, alongside Rob Beckett and Aisling Bea as the team captains (replacing Lock and Richardson, who continued with the spin-off).
-As of 2022, titles such as The Inbetweeners still get repeated in a regular peaktime slot, alongside repeats of Channel 4's Taskmaster.
+As of 2022, titles such as The Inbetweeners still get repeated in a regular peak-time slot, alongside repeats of Channel 4's Taskmaster.